Laci1953/Cowgol_on_CP_M/LIBRARIES/readme.txt

 You may find here some Cowgol libraries, handling CP/M sequential file functions, console I/O, strings and other.

+The default system library cowgol.coo contains 1-byte, 2-byte and 4-byte arithmetic routines, needed to implement cowgol operators * / ; it is by default included in the COWLINK command as the first file.

-Each library comes with: an include file (.coh) and a cowgol object file (.coo)
+Each other library comes with: an include file (.coh) and a cowgol object file (.coo)

 When using the libraries, specify the necessary include files in your source code ( e.g include "string.coh"; ) , then include the cowgol object files of the desired libraries in the list of the files used at the Cowgol compile command :